WRansohoff/nmigen_rv32i_min/README.md

 Note that I've only implemented the most basic exceptions, interrupts don't work, and I'll need to implement some buses before I can add any peripherals.
 Fortunately, [the `nmigen-soc` repository](https://github.com/nmigen/nmigen-soc) contains a [Wishbone bus implementation](https://opencores.org/howto/wishbone), but I need to do some reading to figure out how that works.

 The CPU also uses many more clock cycles than it should in its FSM implementation.
-I'm still working out the kinks in timing memory accesses, including CPU registers.
+I'm planning to re-work the state machine when I get around to implementing a pipeline and I-cache.

 So even though this table of test coverage looks okay, there's plenty more work to do before this CPU can blink an LED.